Italy and Spain clash in Euro 2020 semi-final as English anticipation builds

 However supporters have not been permitted to travel from either country just for the match, something which has been a common occurrence at this pandemic-affected tournament.

-"It is a strange situation.
-I hope that there are Spanish and Italians more than English fans, but they are things we cannot control," said Luis Enrique on Monday.
+“It is a strange situation.
+I hope that there are Spanish and Italians more than English fans, but they are things we cannot control,“ Luis Enrique said.

 “I am not going to waste any energy on it.
 We wish it was different but we accept it.”